Mr Alan Haigh

 He has acted as a quality assurance consultant for Sony and Universal pictures in film labs and more recently digital cinema mastering.

 In 2008 he completed a ground breaking new sound system installation at the Norwegian Film Institute using a Yamaha DME64N processor.
 This unit has since become the standard in Norway.
 In 2011 he aligned every cinema screen in and around Oslo as part of their digital upgrade programme.

 He has installed many studios as diverse as David Arch (Strictly Come Dancing), Colin Towns (Midsomer Murders), ʺWixʺ Wickens (Paul McCartney), and Technicolor Lab's optical transfer suite, plus, of course, the studios of the University of Surrey's world renowned Institute of Sound Recording.

 Since joining the teaching team full time in 2011, Alan has seen one of his priorities as bringing the industry into the University.
-He has run the excellent Tonmeister visiting talks series, with speakers from all parts of the wider audio industry, including producers Ben Hiller and Jim Abbiss, dubbing mixers Howard Bargroff and Kath Pollard, audio manufacturers Prism and Focusrite, and musician Thomas Dolby.
+He has run the excellent Tonmeister visiting talks series, with speakers from all parts of the wider audio industry, including producers Ben Hiller and Grammy winner Jim Abbiss, dubbing mixers - Bafta winner Howard Bargroff and Kath Pollard, audio manufacturers Prism and Focusrite, and musician Thomas Dolby.

-Alan has recently been developing the new degree in Film and Video Production Engineering, of which he is now programme leader.
+Alan has recently developed the new degree in Film and Video Production Engineering, of which he is now programme leader.

-Alan teaches second year Tonmeister Audio labs, video engineering and final year recording techniques seminars.
+Alan teaches Audio Fundamentals, Film and Broadcast Technology A, Tonmeister Audio labs, video engineering and final year recording techniques seminars.